terascope/teraslice/README.md

 ### Dependencies ###
 * Node.js 4 or above
-* At least one Elasticsearch cluster
+* At least one Elasticsearch 5 or above cluster

 ### Installing with npm ###